-- 1. Complete all required documentation and paperwork in accordance with Relief Nursery, Child Care Division and other relevant standards and requirements - 2.
-Debrief as appropriate with all relevant specialists, including but not limited to the special education and mental health consultants - 3.
-Participate in no less than 24 hours of approved training per year and maintain current training certification as required
+- 1. Complete all required documentation and paperwork in accordance with Relief Nursery, Child Care Division, Preschool Promise and other relevant standards and requirements - 2.
+Debrief as appropriate with all relevant specialists, including but not limited to the special education and mental health consultants

-- 4. Participate in reflective supervision sessions with supervisor for no less than 1 time per month and more often as needed in order to discuss cases, reviews files and ensure the achievement of appropriate therapeutic child experiences, family support and child-safety monitoring and all appropriate documentation - 5.
-Complete Relief Nursery bus and van training.
-Occasional driving of buses or vans will be required to transport children to and from Relief Nursery in the absence of the regular driver - 6.
-Complete front desk training and fill at the front desk on an occasional basis - 7.
-Participate as a team member in all staff meetings, teacher meetings, site meetings, collaborative groups, group supervision, special projects including but not limited to Relief Nursery projects, special family events and other opportunities - 8.
-Conduct job responsibilities in accordance with the NAEYC code of ethics, professional boundaries, confidentiality, and strength-based interactions - 9.
-Act in accordance with responsibilities and protocols set forth in Oregon Child Abuse Reporting laws and Relief Nursery policy - 10.
+- 3. Participate in no less than 24 hours of approved training per year and maintain current training certification as required - 4.
+Participate in reflective supervision sessions with supervisor for no less than 1 time per month and more often as needed in order to discuss cases, reviews files and ensure the achievement of appropriate therapeutic child experiences, family support and child-safety monitoring and all appropriate documentation - 5.
+Complete Relief Nursery bus and van training and be able to drive our small buses as needed - 6.
+Participate as a team member in all staff meetings, teacher meetings, site meetings, collaborative groups, group supervision, special projects including but not limited to Relief Nursery projects, special family events and other opportunities - 7.
+Conduct job responsibilities in accordance with the NAEYC code of ethics, professional boundaries, confidentiality, and strength-based interactions - 8.
+Act in accordance with responsibilities and protocols set forth in Oregon Child Abuse Reporting laws and Relief Nursery policy - 9.
+Complete front desk training and cover front desk duties on a very occasional basis - 10.
 Perform other relevant duties as assigned